 - Among the famous people found on the monument: Mozart & Haydn

 - See also: Mozart location guide | Haydn location guide

 Unveiled in 1888, the monument pays tribute to the reign of Empress Maria Theresa (1717-1780), who inherited the Habsburg lands in a fairly precarious position and turned them into something rather more successful.
-She did this without much help from military victories, relying more on the strength of her personality and strategic marriages for her numerous kids (she gave birth to 16).

 - The sculptor, Caspar von Zumbusch, who also produced the city’s famous Beethoven monument

 - The architect, Carl von Hasenauer – a major contributor to many of the iconic buildings around the ring, including the two museums flanking the monument